HL7/davinci-deqm/source/pages/index.md

 **Reporters** are the actors submitting the results of a quality measure.
 Depending on the reporting requirements for a particular scenario as well as the technical capabilities of the systems involved, the reporter may be different stakeholders such as providers, provider organizations, aggregators, or payers.

 **Receivers** are the actors receiving the results of quality measures.
 Again, depending on the reporting requirements and technical capabilities, receivers may be different stakeholders, but are typically aggregate-level stakeholders such as healthcare agencies, payers, and quality improvement organizations.

+## Glossary
+{: #data-of-interest}Data of Interest
+  : The data elements that are required to determine whether a patient is in the initial population, denominator, and numerator of the quality measure.
+In FHIR these data elements are satisfied by the combination of FHIR resources covering clinical events and requests such as Procedures, Observations, or ServiceRequests.

+{: #measurement-period}Measurement Period
+  : Also known as the **Reporting Period**, it refers to the time frame for which a measure will be calculated and is defined by the measure.
+(In FHIR is represented by the element Measure.effectivePeriod)

+{: #submission-period}Submission period
+  : `...need a definition here`....

+For additional definitions see the [eCQI Resource Center Glossary]

 ## Table of Acronyms